digitallysavvy/AgoraWebXR/README.md

 3. Input the channel name `WebAR`

 ## Experimental ##
 I am still working on the Image Tracking integration.
 Currently there is an issue with dynamically loading content when using Image markers.
-For more details see issue :[https://github.com/AR-js-org/AR.js/issues/91](https://github.com/AR-js-org/AR.js/issues/91)
+For more details see issue: [https://github.com/AR-js-org/AR.js/issues/91](https://github.com/AR-js-org/AR.js/issues/91)